 Staff Finding: Public roadways and public utilities are available to serve the site and the developer will construct needed improvements at the intersection of Clubhouse Drive and Palm Harbor Parkway, if deemed applicable by their traffic impact study.
-A traffic study has not been provided as part of this application.
+A traffic study has not been provided to City staff as part of this application.